GalleryPal

-Helping museum visitors appreciate art
+Helping museum visitors appreciate art | Mobile app, 2023

-Giving museum visitors a new learning tool
+Developing a new learning tool

 The Problem

-But such ways of learning have their limitations.
-For instance, wall-mounted labels can be hard to read in a crowded room, and exhibit catalogues can be exhaustive and bulky.
-When these ways of learning aren’t readily accessible, visitors may struggle to appreciate art.
+Museums, and other art institutions, offer visitors various ways of learning more about the art on display, including wall-mounted labels and exhibit catalogues.
+But these have their limitations.
+For instance, wall-mounted labels can be hard to read in a crowded room.
+When the available ways of learning aren’t readily accessible, visitors may be frustrated and even struggle to appreciate the art.

 The Solution